 - 1. The trailer is parked on a reasonably level surface. - 2.
-Make sure that all persons, pets, and property stay clear of the trailer while the leveling system is in operation. - 3.
-Make sure battery(ies) are fully charged and test at least 12 VDC under load.
+Make sure all persons, pets and property are clear of the trailer while the LCD 5th Wheel Leveling system is in operation. - 3.
+Make sure the battery of the trailer is fully charged or that the trailer is plugged into shore power prior to attempting to operate the system.
+The automatic leveling system requires a minimum of 12V DC from the battery for operation.